Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Thermal Mass Calculations

 \section{Thermal Mass Calculations}

 In this appendix, we calculate the thermal masses in the symmetric phase using the imaginary-time formalism and HTL approximation.
-For simplicity, we first focus on the left-handed up quarks, including their electroweak interactions (see Eq.~\eqref{3.8}); We then take strong interactions into account.
-For the first case, the corresponding Feynman diagrams in the imaginary-time formalism (Euclidean space-time with finite interval $\beta$ \cite{Bellac:2011kqa}) are shown in Figure \eqref{fig.2}.
-This appendix follows the approach in Ref. \cite{Bellac:2011kqa}, where calculations were performed for massless Quantum Electrodynamics (QED) and massless SU(N) gauge theories with massless gauge fields.
-However, due to the significance of the Higgs effective masses in the symmetric phase, the discussions related to the broken phase, and most importantly, calculations of flavor-changing in self-energies, we are motivated to extend these calculations to at least the left-handed up quarks, which includes all relevant interactions.
-Later, we extend these to flavor-changing processes.
-The tree-level propagators for left-, right-handed fermions, gauge bosons, and massive scalars, in imaginary-time formalism, are given below, respectively
+For simplicity, we first focus on the left-handed up quarks with their electroweak interactions (see Eq.~\eqref{3.8}), and subsequently include the strong interactions.
+For the first stage, the corresponding Feynman diagrams in the imaginary-time formalism are shown in Fig.~\eqref{fig.2}.
+This appendix follows the approach in Ref.~\cite{Bellac:2011kqa}, where the calculations are performed for QED and massless SU(N).
+Here, we first state the minimum of the basics, mainly to set up the notation, and then go on to calculate the diagonal and nondiagonal self-energies for all relevant interactions in the symmetric phase, leading to the propagators, thermal masses, and flavor changing scattering amplitudes.
+The tree-level propagators for left-, right-handed fermions, gauge bosons, and massive scalars, in imaginary-time formalism, are given, in order, below,